Bitcoin fell another 14% against the USD this past month. Or maybe bitcoin held steady as the dollar rallied. Depends what universe you live in.

 Options and futures expiration dates see increased trading volume and volatility.
 Investors have to close out of their positions, sometimes options holders try to push underlying prices in their favor, or some take stock positions to hedge their options exposure.

 Enough speculation.
 Let’s look at historical markets following the introduction of derivatives trading.
 I read all this shit so you don’t have to.
+Speaking of market, learn how get real views on youtube online by clicking the link.

 |Markets||Effect on volatility||Reference|